-• Work-Based Learning
+Work-Based Learning

-- Work-based learning strategies connect learners with employers to prepare them for success in an ever-changing workplace.
+Work-based learning strategies connect learners with employers to prepare them for success in an ever-changing workplace.
 Work-based learning is a planned program of sustained and meaningful experiences related to the career interests of a learner that enable him or her to acquire knowledge and skills in a real or simulated work setting.
-It requires strong partnerships between schools, postsecondary institutions, and local employers. - Work-based learning is learning through work, not learning about work. - Nebraska will evaluate the quality of secondary CTE programs, in part, by the percentage of CTE concentrators who participate in high-quality work-based learning experiences.
-An effective means to monitor, evaluate, and promote these experiences is foundational.
+It requires strong partnerships between schools, postsecondary institutions, and local employers.